EnigmaBay/lingobingojs/README.md

 - React-bootstrap v.2+
 - Jest-dom v5.16+ for unit tests

-To view dependencies run `npm version` at the terminal after cloning.
+Run `npm version` at the terminal after cloning to verify NPM is v8 or newer.

 ### Installation